MadushanMRS/tryfirst/README.md

 # Fundamentals of Observability

-This repository serves as a comprehensive guide to understanding the fundamentals of observability, based on the concepts discussed in the YouTube video [Fundamentals of Observability](https://youtu.be/otY2_M_pTmU?list=PLdpzxOOAlwvJUIfwmmVDoPYqXXUNbdBmb).
-The goal is to provide a self-contained learning experience.
+This repository serves as a comprehensive guide to understanding the fundamentals of observability, based on the concepts discussed in the YouTube video The goal is to provide a self-contained learning experience.

 ---